pravallikabr/active_users_count/README.md

 #### INPUT

-Json files are expected to be placed in this folder
+Json files are expected to be placed in input folder

 #### Running make command to build and bring up the docker (if no make available please execute below commands manually in teminal under make docker-build) )
 ```